lambert-p/dotfiles/README.md

 # Lambert's dotfiles

-Updating for new workflow using lubuntu 15.04 rather than OS X. This is heavily a work in progress at this point, and should generally be ignored.
+Updating for new workflow using OS X rather than lubuntu 15.04.
+This is heavily a work in progress at this point, and should generally be ignored.

 Download at your own caution!